Masters (film): Plot

 Milan Paul and Sreeramakrishnan alias Sree are best friends who have been together since college.
 The intensity of their friendship has not faded though their carefree college days are long gone.
 Sree is now an ASP of Kottayam and Milan is a renowned reporter in the same city.
 Though in different fields with demanding roles, they use their bond to fulfill social responsibilities.
-Sree is short-tempered and impulsive and usually ends up in some sort of trouble, but is always saved by Milan in the nick of time.
+Sree is short-tempered and impulsive and usually ends up in some sort of trouble, but Milan bails him out every time.

 Consequently, Milan has to deal with Sree's enemies, but Sree reciprocates by saving Milan.
-Things were going well when until a series of suicide murders happened and there is a lack of any apparent reason for the killers to kill the victims, which bewilders the police.
+Things were going well until a series of suicide murders happened and there is a lack of any apparent reason for the killers to kill the victims, which bewilders the police.
 In many cases, the killers have not met the victims ever before the incident.
 It is then revealed that all those who have the crimes have exchanged their enemies and were those who got injustice due to society.

 Sree learns that Milan was also with the suicide murderers, and he learns from a suicide killer named Sethunanthan that the last target is a corrupt Advocate Narayanan Thambi.
 Milan reveals to Sree that Narayanan insulted Milan's mother Mary Paulose, which led to her death.
 Sree saves Narayanan from Milan by defeating him and consoles him stating that he needs him, but Narayanan kills Milan with Sree's gun and shoots Sree in his chest.
 Angered, Sree kills Narayanan, thus avenging Milan's death.